 Would you like to learn more about Indigenous Australian culture and knowledge?

-CIK240 Indigenous Cultures and the Environment explores the enduring associations between Indigenous people, their cultures and the natural environment.
-This is an introductory course that will give a broad overview of Indigenous understanding of the natural and the role of indigenous knowledge in the contemporary management of natural and cultural resources.
-The course will include online preparation (including required reading and activities before travel), several days of intensive Darwin-based learning activities, followed by several days field work and travel in Kakadu National Park, followed by concluding activities in Darwin, then completion of online assessment activities from Canberra, with support from CDU staff.
+This course explores the enduring associations between Indigenous people, their cultures and the natural environment.
+This is an introductory course that will give a broad overview of Indigenous understanding of the natural and the role of Indigenous knowledge in the contemporary management of natural and cultural resources.
+The course will be conducted in Darwin and a short trip to Kakadu, it will include interactive small-group classes with CDU academics and Indigenous knowledge holders.
+The course will run as a five-day in person intensive from Monday 4th to Friday 8th July 2022.
+Students will then complete online assessment activities, with support from CDU staff.

 How to apply